learn-co-curriculum/dsc-visualizing-intermediate-activations/README.md

 ## Repeating for all Layers

-Similarly, we could also visualize other layers.
-This will also provide us some more talking points to further analyze the CNN.
-Below, we visualize the 29th channel for each of the activation layers.
+Similarly, you could also visualize other layers.
+Below is the visualization of the 29th channel for each of the activation layers.
 (Recall that there are more channels in later layers.)

 ```python